mukhtar-github/react-js/README.md

 When we copy and paste the instances of the Book component, we'll still get the same result.
 With Props, we can get different instances and values as we set them.

 So props is a parameter in our component function, as it is that you can pass in any name as a parameter in a javascript function.
-Props is an object can be accessed
+Props is an object can be accessed by passing props.key to acomponent function to access the value.

 ```javascript
 import React from "react";